DoorList

 They weren't looking for events.
 They were looking for people.

-Now I had proof.
-I used it to push more changes.
-Small iterations, each one earning the next.
-Every version made the product more about people and less about listings.
+But each version had to earn the next.
+Every change made the product more about people and less about listings.

 DoorList Nov 2024DoorList Mar 2025DoorList Aug 2025